 Physical activity has a positive impact on both our mental and physical well-being.
-Our bodies are built for movement and activity and there are many good reasons why it can be worth thinking about our activity and exercise habits.
+Our bodies are built for movement and activity.
+There are many good reasons why it can be worth thinking about our activity and exercise habits.
 Physical activity is any form of movement that increases our energy consumption.
-It includes all types of muscle activity such as housework and gardening, walking or bicycling, outdoor activities, play, physical choirs, and exercise.
+It includes all types of muscle activity such as housework and gardening, walking or bicycling, outdoor activities, play, physical chores, and exercise.

 Avoid prolonged sedentary behaviour

-As a student you often spend a lot of time sitting still.
-Sitting still too much can have negative effects on both the body and the brain, but you can do something about it.
-According to one of the world's leading experts on physical activity, a half-hour walk or bike ride has great effect and an hour of exercise completely removes the risks of sitting still too much.
+As a student, you often spend a lot of time sitting still.
+Sitting still too much can have negative effects on both the body and the brain.
+According to an expert on physical activity, a half-hour walk or bike ride has a great effect.
+An hour of exercise completely removes the risks of sitting still too much.
 It also helps a lot to take short breaks and move around at regular intervals during the day.

 Training for depression

-Physical activity has a positive effect on the brain and has shown to be as effective as medicine for mild to moderate depression.
-You will need to have patience as it can take up to six weeks for the effects of regular exercise to kick in.
-If you are depressed, you may also need a combination of exercise and other treatment such as medication and/or counselling.
-Therefore, it is important that you seek help so you can get the support you need.
+Physical activity has a positive effect on the brain and has shown to be as effective as medication for mild to moderate depression.
+You will need to have patience as it can take up to several weeks for the effects of regular exercise to kick in.
+If you are depressed, you may also need a combination of exercise and other treatments such as medication and/or counselling.
+It is important that you seek help so you can get the support you need.

 - The important thing is not really what you do, but that you are physically active.
 Have in mind that all physical activity is good, even if it is only ten minutes.